What Are the 34 Symptoms of Perimenopause?

 Mental and Emotional Symptoms

-Sexual or Urinary Symptoms
+Sexual and Urinary Symptoms

 Skin and Hair Symptoms